apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the method to populate the data to create new replicas.
+<p>Defines the method to dump the data from a replica.
 This action is typically used when a new replica needs to be constructed, such as:</p>
 <ul>
 <li>scale-out</li>